RToo 3D: Advanced Robotic X-ray Scanner for Art

 Objects can be inspected in the “6D” realtime X-ray imaging mode.
 The robotic system is in this case controlled online using a 3D joystick.
 The mode is easily configurable in the RadalyX Studio.

-Left: photo of painting
+Middle: photo of painting

-Middle: regular X-ray image
+Right: regular X-ray image

 The immediate feedback between the operator’s action changing the viewing angle and the real time X-ray images makes it a perfect tool to learn 3D structure of the sample without the need to run a fully computed-tomography.
 Moreover, the real time imaging reveals structures at the full resolution of 55 µm.
 The scan can be recorded as a video for later reference.